 Creepiness aside, the fact is that Santa isn’t a citizen of any one country either, including Australia.

 As a foreigner, he can still qualify for a mortgage but foreign citizens living outside of Australian are limited to borrowing up to 80% of the property value.

 Yes!
-If Santa marries an Australian citizen he could borrow up to 90% or even 95% of the property value!
+If Santa married an Australian citizen he could borrow up to 90% or even 95% of the property value!

 If you’re in a situation that’s a little outside-of-the-box, such as being self employed with little to no income evidence, over 50 or a non-resident, it can be really tough to get a home loan.

-However, a specialist mortgage broker that has a strong understanding of credit policies from a number of Australian lenders can always put you in a better position to get approved.
+However, a specialist mortgage broker who has a thorough understanding of credit policies from a number of Australian lenders can always improve your chances of getting approval.